ropensci/roweb3/content/blog/2022-02-15-gghdr/index.md

   geom_hdr_boxplot(prob = c(0.5, 0.95, 0.99),
                    all.modes = FALSE)
 ```
-{{<figure src="gghdr-boxplot-1.png" alt="A similar plot as the left one showing highest density regions with gghdr package so that any other geom can easily be added like in the ggplot2 framework.">}}
+{{<figure src="gghdr-boxplot-1.png" alt="A HDR boxplot of the variable eruptions from the faithful data set constructed through the gghdr package.
+It appears identical to the previous plot, however any other geom may be readily added to this display using the ggplot2 framework.">}}
 </div>
 </div>